Yakitori — chicken on skewers roasted over an open flame

 Types of yakitori

 Yakitori restaurants serve every part of the chicken, even parts that are not commonly eaten in the West.
 Start with a simple order of negima, white meat chicken skewered with scallions.
-Sasami wasabi is a white meat chicken filet, lightly grilled and served with a dollop of wasasbi on top.
+Sasami wasabi is a white meat chicken filet, lightly grilled and served with a dollop of wasabi on top.
 If you're feeling more adventurous, you could order the sunagimo, chicken gizzards or chicken hearts.
 The latter have a beef-like texture, smoky flavor and go great with chili pepper.

 Shio or tare

 There are two main marinades for yakitori: shio, salt based; or tare, a sweetened barbecue sauce.
 When you visit a yakitori restaurant your server may ask you which you prefer when you order.
-The chef will dip the skewer in the marinade of your choice before grilling them.
-Do not worry about choosing the correct marinade as servers will only ask when either marinade goes well with the dish.
+The chef will dip the skewers in the marinade of your choice before grilling them.
+Do not worry about choosing the coY rrect marinade as servers will only ask when either marinade goes well with the dish.
 If they don't ask which marinade you prefer it is because your dish may come with something different — wasabi or salted plum paste, for example.

 Other yakitori dishes